 So I tried my hand at blackjack.

 Honestly.
 I kid you not.
 I really thought I could count cards and win.
 I mean, it just sounded so easy (and again – the testimonials!!!)

-My most recent adventure in internet marketing hadn’t eaten up all my credit so I used my cards to bankroll my new mission.
+What’s more, my most recent adventure in internet marketing hadn’t eaten up all my credit so I used it to bankroll my new mission.

 Miraculously my wife didn’t kick me out when I confessed to what I’d done, but she forced me to cut up my cards.